Kesab Chandra Gogoi

-Kesab Chandra Gogoi (29 September 1925 – 5 August 1998) was an Indian politician who was the Chief Minister of the state of Assam for two months in 1982.
+Kesab Chandra Gogoi (29 September 1926 – 5 August 1998) was an Indian politician who served as Chief Minister of Assam from January to March 1982.
 For most of his political career, he was a member of Indian National Congress.
 He was a finance minister in the Assam state cabinet twice and a member of the Assam Legislative Assembly from Dibrugarh constituency.

 Gogoi was born into a family of Tai-Ahom.
 He was married to Shanti Gogoi in 1951.
 His wife was the daughter of Padma Kumari Gohain, one of the first female MLAs in Assam, as well as one of the first female state ministers in Assam.
 His wife was also the daughter of Jogesh Chandra Borgohain, who was an MLC in the 1930s.
 Gogoi was an advocate at Gauhati High Court and a practitioner in Dibrugarh district court, as well as being a social worker before his entry to politics.

 Gogoi became the MLA for Dibrugarh for the Janata Party in 1978.
 He became a minister in the Golap Borbora and Jogendra Nath Hazarika cabinets, before switching to congress where he then became a finance minister under Anwara Taimur.
 He was made Chief Minister of Assam on 13 January 1982, but he later resigned amid a motion of no confidence vote.
 He later became a minister in the Hiteswar Saikia cabinet before he was removed for alleged anti-party activities.
 His political career ended in the year 1996 and he died in 1998.

 Gogoi had 5 children with Shanti Gogoi including Anjan and Ranjan.
 His son Anjan is a retired Air Marshal in the Indian Air Force.
 His son, Ranjan Gogoi, became the 46th Chief Justice of India and is presently a Member of the Rajya Sabha.

 Early life and education

-Gogoi was born in a family of Tai-Ahom on 29 September 1925.
+Gogoi was born in a family of Tai-Ahom on 29 September 1926.
 Gogoi had a B.A and LLB.

 Political career

+Early career (1978–1982)

 Gogoi was elected to Assam Legislative Assembly in 1978 as a Janata Party candidate in Dibrugarh.
 He received 22003 votes, 57.84% of the total vote and defeated his nearest opponent by 11930 votes.
-He became a Minister for Finance, Judicial, Legislative (Law) in the Golap Borbora cabinet.
+He became the Minister for Finance, Judicial, Legislative (Law) in the Golap Borbora cabinet.
 On 14 July 1979, Borbora reconstituted his ministry.
 The re-allocation of portfolios saw the exit of two senior cabinet members, one being Gogoi.
 After the Borbora ministry collapsed, Gogoi went over to Jogendra Nath Hazarika's group and became a cabinet minister during Jogendra Nath Hazarika's chief ministership.

 With the 1980 Indira Gandhi wave, he joined the Indian National Congress and became Minister of Finance, Power, Steel and Mines and Parliamentary Affairs in the Anwara Taimur cabinet.
 He served until 1981.